Chapter 4: The Archivist

 Use academic databases:

-PsycINFO: If your research touches on psychology (emotion, persuasion, cognition), this database is essential.
+• PsycINFO: If your research touches on psychology (emotion, persuasion, cognition, attitudes), this database is essential.
+It indexes over 2,500 journals and is particularly strong on experimental and survey-based research.

-Nexis Uni: For news coverage, legal documents, and industry reports.
-Useful if your research involves media coverage or public discourse.
+• Nexis Uni: For news coverage, legal documents, and industry reports.
+Useful if your research involves media coverage of events, public discourse analysis, or content analysis of news.

 Develop search strings: